Sikandar897/Imaginary_Alexander/README.md

 - **Animated Splash Screen:** Enjoy a visually appealing animated splash screen when launching the app.

+Contributors are welcome!
+Happy coding! 🚀

 Feel free to explore, contribute, and enhance Imaginary Alexander based on your needs.

-**Contributors are welcome!
-Happy coding! 🚀**